-The MATCH Series, which originally debuted in 1997 and ran for five years, is an innovative regional racing series, and the only one of its kind in horse racing, that combines rich stakes and bonuses for participating owners and trainers who compete over a five-month span.
+The MATCH Series, which originally debuted in 1997 and ran for five years, is an innovative regional racing series, and the only one of its kind in horse racing, that combines rich stakes and bonuses for participating owners and trainers who compete over a seven-month span.
 Horses competing in MATCH earn points based on participation and order of finish in each series race, and the leading point earners in each of the series divisions, as well as the overall owner and trainer point leaders, win lucrative bonuses.

-Total purse money is $2.9 million.
-Horsemen will compete for $450,000 in bonus money, all contributed by the participating horsemen’s organizations.
-The first-, second-, and third-place points-earning owners in each division will earn $20,000, $15,000, and $10,000.
-The top three points-earning trainers in each division will earn $15,000, $10,000 and $5,000.
-The MATCH Series overall top points-earning owner will win $50,000, while the top points-earning trainer will earn $25,000.
+The first-, second-, and third-place points-earning owners in each division will earn $20,000, $15,000, and $7,500.
+The top three points-earning trainers in each division will earn $10,000, $7,500 and $3,000.
+The owner and trainer of the MATCH Series overall top points-earning horse will win $20,000 and $10,000, respectively.

 The Maryland Horse Breeders Association will offer $6,000 in bonus money, $3,000 each to the breeder of the top points-earning male and female in the series.